 Katy Lucci is a first-year master’s student at Peabody College at Vanderbilt University pursuing a M. Ed. in Higher Education Administration with a concentration in Student Affairs.
-Katy is a Graduate Assistant in the Office of the University Chaplain and Religious Life.
 In 2013, Katy graduated from the University of North Carolina at Chapel Hill with a B.S. in Political Science and Public Policy with a concentration in Education Policy.
 During her time at UNC, Katy was heavily involved in Student Government, Carolina Leadership Development, and the Presbyterian Campus Ministry.
 Katy comes to Vanderbilt after serving as a Presidential Intern for the University of North Carolina General Administration.
 Katy’s hometown is Columbus, Ohio.

 Jordan, a native of Chattanooga, TN, has lived in Nashville since 2008.
 Completing his undergraduate degree from Vanderbilt in 2012, he majored in Human & Organizational Development with an emphasis in Health and Human Services and Women’s and Gender Studies.
 Now a Master of Divinity candidate at the Vanderbilt Divinity School, he hopes to survive the process of studying “until his head explodes,” as one colleague calls it, and tries to laugh as much as he can.